draganovdimitar2/JobFinder_API/README.md

 - **Manage Applications**: Can approve or reject candidates.
 - **Deactivate Account**: Can deactivate (delete) their account, which will make all their job postings inactive.

+## Notification Center
+The JobFinder API includes a notification center powered by webhooks.
+Notifications are triggered in the following cases:

+- When a job posting is liked.
+- When an application is submitted.
+- When the status of an application changes (approved/rejected).

+This ensures that both job seekers and organizations stay updated on relevant actions in real time.

 ## Technical Requirements

 Each object must meet the following requirements: